The Extreme Cold – Do’s and Don’ts

 It has been extremely cold in New England and other states and countries this year.
 There are a list of some things that you can do to prevent damage to your vehicle and keep yourself safe as well.

-We are having an Artic Winter this year and it’s extremely cold outside and has a drastic effect on the vehicles we drive.
+2018 is an Artic Winter this year and it’s extremely cold outside and has a drastic effect on the vehicles we drive.
 The newer cars have more plastic parts on them, older cars less so.

 DO: Keep the vehicle’s fluids filled up.
 It helps keep the engine working properly in the cold weather.
 If there isn’t enough fluids in the car, the engine could freeze up and crack the block.
 The engine block will get cold enough to crack and cause the fluids to leak everywhere… into the parts of the engine it doesn’t belong in or not allow the engine to work at all.